-Dafina Gercheva, UNDP Permanent Representative to Ukraine, also commented on the event: “The launch of the Educational Centre at the Verkhovna Rada contributes to the promotion of a comprehensive and high-quality education in the areas of parliamentarism and democracy, and accelerates the achievement of Goal 4 of the 2030 Agenda for Sustainable Development.
+Dafina Gercheva, UNDP Resident Representative to Ukraine, also commented on the event: “The launch of the Educational Centre at the Verkhovna Rada contributes to the promotion of a comprehensive and high-quality education in the areas of parliamentarism and democracy, and accelerates the achievement of Goal 4 of the 2030 Agenda for Sustainable Development.
 It also supports the attainment of Global Goal 16, which aims at creating effective, accountable and transparent institutions at all levels.
 The Sustainable Development Goals are the overarching framework for the United Nations in Ukraine and globally, which is underpinned by the ‘leave no one behind’ principle.”

 Fritz addressed the schoolchildren who attended the event: “Maybe some of you will enter the Verkhovna Rada next time as an MP, speaker or even president.
 And you could say that everything began today at the opening of this Educational Centre.”